Jos Vantyler: Career

 He appeared in the controversial play Prophecy by New York City playwright Karen Malpede.
-Although certain press branded the play as a disturbing piece, Vantyler's portrayal of a young soldier suffering from extreme PTSD received high acclaim and resulted in Vantyler being nominated for a Critics Choice Award – Best Actor for his performance.
+Although certain press branded the play as a disturbing piece, Vantyler's portrayal of a young soldier suffering from extreme PTSD received acclaim and resulted in Vantyler being nominated for a Critics Choice Award – Best Actor for his performance.
 The press described Vantyler as "a young exciting actor with distinctive looks and a powerful presence".
 In preparation for the role, Vantyler researched the condition at a military hospital in Scotland.
 It had transferred from New York to London and later back to Broadway.
-Vantyler did not resume his role in the new revised Broadway production nor was it well received by the New York critics.
+Vantyler did not resume his role in the new revised Broadway production.

 He played the lead opposite Academy Award Nominee Susannah York in The Tennessee Williams Season for The Hampstead New End Theatre.
-Owing to sell-out audiences from its opening night and rave reviews from the press, the show transferred to another sellout run at the Hackney Empire.
+Owing to sell-out audiences from its opening night and positive reviews from the press, the show transferred to another sellout run at the Hackney Empire.
 Vantyler and York went on to become close friends.

 He played Tom Sawyer in the National Tour in James Graham's play Huck, a stage adaptation of the Mark Twain classic, Huckleberry Finn.
-He garnered critical praise and was named "The Mercurial Jos Vantyler" by Time Out and was a finalist for Best Male Performance Award by The Offwestend Awards.
+He garnered critical praise and was named "The Mercurial Jos Vantyler" by Time Out and received the Offie for Best Male Performance.

 Harold Brighouse wrote The Game in 1914, and it was performed that same year; it was not performed again until 2010 by Northern Broadsides.
 Directed by and starring Barrie Rutter.
 Vantyler played Rutter's son, Leo Whitworth.
-Both he and the production received high critical praise.
+Both he and the production received critical praise.